Papers

 Later in June we held our Pimms and Nibbles.
 This time it was in the garden of Ketsby Cottage, in Western Rd.
 My thanks to Shuna for opening her lovely garden for us.
 It was much admired.
 Again, well attended with some fifty residents passing through during the course of the afternoon.

-Also, in June we planted Honeysuckle Walk with begonias, and some low growing geraniums in the bed nearest South terrace.
+Also, in June we planted Honeysuckle Walk with begonias, and some low growing geraniums in the bed nearest South Terrace.
 The begonias proved very successful, and we will repeat this in 2025.

 In July we held our Fair in the Square in Norfolk Place.
 Happily, this year the weather was kind to us.
 This is our main fund-raiser of the year.
 Attendance was down a bit on previous years, but it still proved to be a worthwhile event.
 Any unsold Bric-a-Brac was donated to the local St. Barnabas Hospice charity.